 Resources Used and Skills Needed

-- Staffing: Six full-time community health workers each carry a case load of 20 to 25 patients, with 1 to 5 patients receiving directly observed therapy.
-The program also employs a program manager, clinical supervisor, program assistant, and research assistant (updated November 2012).
+- Staffing: Six full-time community health workers each carried a case load of 20 to 25 patients, with 1 to 5 patients receiving directly observed therapy.
+The program also employed a program manager, clinical supervisor, program assistant, and research assistant.

 - Costs: Data on the upfront development costs (e.g., to develop the education and training materials) are not available.
-As of December 2010, the program costs approximately $6,000 per HIV/AIDS patient per year.
-Despite this cost, there remains a net savings of at least 15.73 percent following enrollment in PACT due to lowered hospitalization and other medical costs.
+As of December 2010, the program cost approximately $6,000 per HIV/AIDS patient per year.
+Despite this cost, there remained a net savings of at least 15.73 percent following enrollment in PACT due to lowered hospitalization and other medical costs.

 Funding SourcesNational Institutes of Health; Office of Minority Health; Brigham and Women's Hospital; RX Foundation; Blue Cross Blue Shield Foundation; Lynch Foundation; Yawkey Foundation; Broadway Cares/Equity Fights AIDS; Hyams Foundation; Ittleson Foundation; Sunfield Foundation; Partners In Health; Tufts Foundation

 - Seek out and cultivate partnerships: Relationships are needed with established and, if possible, locally based health care and community organizations that can provide funding or resources or share lessons from prior initiatives.

 - Recruit local, knowledgeable, dedicated community health workers: Individuals who live within the community are better able to provide culturally competent service to patients.
 Select staff who are knowledgeable about the social and medical barriers facing HIV-positive community members and who are passionate about helping improve their health outcomes.